openvinotoolkit/openvino_tensorflow/README.md

 There are a few ways you can run nGraph with TensorFlow.
 They are described in the following section.

-## Build nGraph bridge from source using existing TensorFlow installation
+## Option 1: Build nGraph bridge from source using existing TensorFlow installation

 1. Install TensorFlow using the instructions from the TensorFlow web site https://www.tensorflow.org/install/install_linux